 Schnur Scale Breast Reduction Calculator

-Determine if your breast reduction surgery meets medical necessity criteria based on the Schnur Scale, which correlates body surface area with minimum breast tissue removal requirements.
+Determine if breast reduction surgery meets medical necessity criteria based on the Schnur Scale, which correlates body surface area with minimum tissue removal requirements.

-Estimated amount of tissue to be removed per breast in grams
+Enter amount of tissue to be removed in grams (g) per breast

 How to Use This Calculator

-2. Input the planned amount of breast tissue to be removed per breast in grams
+3. Enter the planned amount of tissue to be removed per breast in grams

-5. Click Calculate to determine if your procedure meets medical necessity criteria
+5. Click Calculate to see if the procedure meets medical necessity criteria

 Formula Used